A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots

 \section{Conclusion}

-In this paper, we present a systematic preview of the behavior foundation model, an emerging yet transformative paradigm for humanoid whole-body control systems.
-By pre-training on large-scale and diverse humanoid behavior data, BFMs learn a broad behavior coverage that enables few-shot or zero-shot adaptation to broad downstream tasks, eliminating the need for resource-intensive task-specific training.
-We establish a comprehensive taxonomy categorizing BFM approaches into supervised and unsupervised frameworks, while demonstrating their real-world applicability across healthcare, gaming, and industrial domains.
-Furthermore, we identify key research opportunities in high-level ML system integration, post-training optimization, and standardized evaluation mechanisms that could accelerate BFM development.
+In this paper, we present a systematic review of the behavior foundation model, an emerging and transformative paradigm of humanoid whole-body control systems.
+By pre-training on large-scale and diverse humanoid behavior data, BFMs learn broad behavior priors that enable few-shot or zero-shot adaptation to diverse downstream tasks, eliminating the need for resource-intensive and task-specific retraining.
+We establish a comprehensive taxonomy that categorizes BFM approaches into pre-training pipelines and adaptation strategies, demonstrating their real-world applicability across industrial, gaming, and healthcare domains.
+Furthermore, we highlight future research opportunities in multimodal BFMs, high-level ML system integration, post-training optimization, and standardized evaluation mechanisms that could accelerate BFM development.

 Despite their unprecedented capabilities, BFMs face significant challenges, including the Sim2Real gap, embodiment dependence, and data scarcity.
-The physical instantiation of BFMs introduces unique safety risks requiring robust verification mechanisms, while their training on human motion data probably raises ethical concerns regarding privacy and bias mitigation.
+The physical instantiation of BFMs introduces unique safety risks that require robust verification mechanisms, while their training on human motion data likely raises ethical concerns regarding privacy and bias mitigation.
 Addressing these limitations in future work will lead to more reliable and generalizable BFMs.
 Our work is expected to inspire more subsequent research on BFMs.